tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/record-comment.md

 <EndpointBadge method="POST" url="https://api.tapeapp.com/v1/comment/record/{record_id}" />

 To create a new record comment for the record with the specified `record_id`, issue a POST request to this endpoint.
 The POST body has to contain the `value` property with the text of the comment.
-It may further specify `files`, an array of temporary file IDs analog to the attachment field type.
+It may further specify `file_ids`, an array of temporary file IDs analog to the attachment field type.
 More details on file uploads can be found [here](/docs/api/resource/file).

 Apart from plain text, the comment `value` property supports limited formatting and extra options:

 - Forcing newlines using `\n`
-- Adding a user mention using the proper syntax, e.g. for this user with ID 123 and name "Dan Jacob": ` @[Dan Jacob](user:123)`
+- Adding a user mention using the proper syntax, e.g. for this user with ID 123 and name "Dan Jacob": `@[Dan Jacob](user:123)`

 The following example creates a plain text comment on the record with ID 1: